-- (a) contractual for a deposit, unless agreed otherwise with APRA; and - (b) behavioural for all non-deposit items, except that: - (i) contractual may be used if significant deviation from the contractual repricing profile is not expected; and - (ii) contractual must be used if there is insufficient relevant data on which to base a behavioural repricing profile. - Where an ADI has nonlinear derivatives designated as a non-market-related item any non-linear derivative such as swaptions, caps or floors that are treated as non-market-related items because they are, whether stand-alone or embedded in an effective hedging relationship with banking book items that are not market-related securities other instruments, the ADI must use a method that APRA has been explicitly approved by APRA to measure its IRRBB on those derivatives that item. - 30.36.
-An ADI's repricing assumptions form part of its approved IRRBB model and must be clearly documented, conceptually sound, reasonable and, except where compelling reasons are provided to do otherwise, consistent with historical experience. - 31.37.
+- (ii) if the ADI designates the OPI item to have a behavioural repricing profile, an assumption that the timing of all principal payments will be in line with best estimate expectations in the case of payments that do not attract economic adjustments for the impact of breaking term, and with the contractually scheduled dates for payments that would otherwise attract such economic adjustments. - 31.
+An ADI must designate an OPI item to have a repricing profile that is: - (a) contractual for a deposit, unless agreed otherwise with APRA; and - (b) behavioural for all non-deposit items, except that: - (i) contractual may be used if significant deviation from the contractual repricing profile is not expected; and - (ii) contractual must be used if there is insufficient relevant data on which to base a behavioural repricing profile. - 32.
+Where an ADI has nonlinear derivatives such as swaptions, caps or floors that are treated as non-market-related items because they are in an effective hedging relationship with banking book items that are not market-related securities, the ADI must use a method that has been approved by APRA to measure its IRRBB on those derivatives. - 33.
+An ADI's repricing assumptions form part of its approved IRRBB model and must be clearly documented, conceptually sound, reasonable and, except where compelling reasons are provided to do otherwise, consistent with historical experience. - 34.
 APRA may review the appropriateness of an ADI's repricing assumptions and may require the ADI to use different assumptions for the purpose of determining its IRRBB capital charge.